pace2019/pace/README.md

 \* Exp_id is the id of the model.
 Select_layer_idx is the number of layers of the extracted feature.
 Dec_dim is the number of dimensionality reductions.
 Min_samples and min_cluster_size are the parameters required for hdbscan clustering.

 #### Results
-Also, we put the raw data results for all experiments in the  AllResult folder.
+Also, we put the raw data results for all experiments in `AllResult`.